Avalanche strands 4 Italian, 3 local climbers in Pakistan

 Mountaineers from across the world travel to Pakistan every year to try scaling its high northern mountain ranges.
 Harsh weather and conditions often prove a test for the most experienced of climbers.

-Earlier this year, two European climbers— an Italian Daniele Nardi and Briton Tom Ballard— were killed on the Pakistani mountain Nanga Parbat, which is the world’s ninth-tallest with a peak of 8,126 meters (26,660 feet), during bad winter weather.
+Earlier this year, two European climbers — an Italian Daniele Nardi and Briton Tom Ballard — were killed on the Pakistani mountain Nanga Parbat, which is the world’s ninth-tallest with a peak of 8,126 meters (26,660 feet), during bad winter weather.

 Nardi, from near Rome, had attempted to scale Nanga Parbat in winter several times.
 Ballard’s disappearance hit his homeland particularly hard as he is the son of Alison Hargreaves, the first woman to scale Mount Everest alone.